marcsnvv/new-portfolio/src/pages/blogs/reverse-engineering-tmpt-captcha.md

 layout: ../../layouts/BlogLayout.astro
 ---

-# Reverse Engineering TMPT Token Generation

-In this article, we will perform reverse engineering to generate the "tmpt" token.
-This token is an additional challenge component of Google reCAPTCHA v3.
-This article will not explain how to solve reCAPTCHA v3 entirely, but only how to generate the "tmpt" token specifically.

-## Introduction

-The TMPT (Time-based Multi-Part Token) represents a sophisticated layer within Google's reCAPTCHA v3 system.
-While reCAPTCHA v3 provides behavioral analysis and risk scoring, the TMPT token adds an additional verification mechanism that requires specific reverse engineering techniques to understand and replicate.

 ## Initial Analysis

 When we first encounter the TMPT challenge, we notice several key components that need to be considered:

 1. **Client-side JavaScript validation**
 2. **Server-side token verification**
-3. **Time-based expiration mechanism**
 4. **Behavioral pattern analysis**

 These components work together to create a multi-layered security system that validates both the authenticity of the request and the behavioral patterns of the user.